ssbamrah/Portfolio/README.md

-*Cybersecurity student at Seneca Polytechnic — hands-on in network security, enterprise infrastructure, SIEM monitoring, vulnerability assessment, and virtualization.*
+*Cybersecurity student at Seneca Polytechnic with hands-on in network security, enterprise infrastructure, SIEM monitoring, vulnerability assessment, and virtualization.*

 </div>